Nepotism: Mention in ancient literature

-In the second book of the Kural literature, which forms a manual for governments and corporations, Valluvar suggests about nepotism and favouritism thus:
+In the second book of the Kural literature from over 1,000 years ago, which formed a manual for governments and corporations in what is now India, philosopher Valluvar condemned favoritism as both evil and unwise:

 If you choose an unfit person for your job just because you love and you like him, he will lead you to endless follies.

-According to him, nepotism is both evil and unwise.

 Types

 Political

 Nepotism is a common accusation in politics when the relative of a powerful figure ascends to similar power seemingly without appropriate qualifications.
 The British English expression "Bob's your uncle" is thought to have originated when Robert Arthur Talbot Gascoyne-Cecil, 3rd Marquess of Salisbury, promoted his nephew, Arthur Balfour, to the esteemed post of Chief Secretary for Ireland, which was widely seen as an act of nepotism.

 Economic

 Inheritance has been viewed by some as a form of nepotism.

 Organizational

 Nepotism in organizations leads to monopolization of power because when members involved in institutional decision-making are related, decisions made within institutions risk favoring a group of closely connected people.

 Nepotism can also occur within organizations, when a person is employed due to their familial ties.
 It is generally seen as unethical, both on the part of the employer and employee.
 One of the consequences of nepotism in an organization is the creation of a limitation in the organization's network of contacts, reducing the opportunities for negotiation with other social circles, which can lead to a reduction in the success and duration of organizations in the long term.